 How Divorce Impacts a Family

 Written by Rachel Eddins

 As a licensed mental health professional, I work with many individuals, couples, and families who are affected by divorce.
-I see the devastating effects that breakups can have and am dedicated to helping people develop the skills to cope with experiences like divorce.
+I see the effects that breakups can have and am dedicated to helping people develop the skills to cope with experiences like divorce.
 Read more on how divorce impacts a family.

 Divorce Leads to Major Disruptions for all Family Members

 The decision to divorce causes major changes in the lives of all family members.
 Some upheaval is inevitable.
 The main trouble areas are:

 - Financial: Money becomes a huge problem for most people.
 The cost of a divorce is extremely high, and two households cost more than one.

 - Career: Being less focused at work and spending time away from the job for divorce-related appointments takes its toll.